Must-Know Trends Shaping

 Despite what you’ve heard, TV advertising isn’t dead –– it’s experiencing a rebirth.

 The television media industry is a huge, expanding business undergoing drastic changes.
 Technology is making it possible to execute more targeted media buys across new TV platforms and formats.
 Advertisers can unlock new opportunities to drive meaningful engagement from television media by staying ahead of the game.
-Let’s look at what lies ahead for the TV ad industry in 2020.
+Let’s look at what lies ahead for the TV ad industry in 2020 and beyond.

 CPMs Are Replacing TV Ratings